 The problem with all-seed diets?

 All-seed diets predispose parakeets to nutritional deficiencies, infections, and other health problems.
 Seed-only diets do not meet calcium requirements, nor do they meet protein requirements.
 These seeds are also genetically modified, as they are grown for cooking oil.
-Meaning these are not the seeds found in the wild, but a less healthy food packed with fats that can cause obesity for our bird friends.
-The optimal budgie diet, then, will be one where 10% to 20% of the budgie’s diet are seeds.
+Meaning these are not the seeds found in the wild, but less healthy food packed with fats that can cause obesity for our bird friends.
+The optimal budgie diet, then, will be one where 10% to 20% of the budgie’s diet is seeds.